Peligrietzer/feral_machines/posts/LC_in_Bratislava.md

-And this is the other thing, in computer science, when we use the genetic programming and we take this approach – it is a sub discipline of machine-learning which is used to solve problems that typically there is no deterministic solution for, and is used to do something that only approximates what we call learning when we see it in humans.
-And, so, to sort of, understand how this might work – if anyone ever took, like a philosophy 101, you've probably read the various arguments for the existence of god; you probably know the theological argument that supposes that you find a watch on a beach, that obviously looks like it's a product of intelligent design, and you'd be crazy to think it was produced randomly, blah, blah, blah, therefore God exists.
-You know, it all seems silly, and all that, but there's an insight there, which is:
-_blind selective evolutionary processes *do* approximate what we call intelligence_.
+And this is the other thing, in computer science, when we use the genetic programming and we take this approach –- it is a sub-discipline of machine-learning which is used to solve problems for which there are typically no known, tractable deterministic solutions, and is used to do something that approximates what we call learning when we see it in humans.
+And, so, to sort of, understand how this might work -– if anyone ever took, like a philosophy 101, you've probably read the various arguments for the existence of god; you probably know the theological argument that supposes that you find a watch on a beach, that obviously looks like it's a product of intelligent design, and you'd be crazy to think it was produced randomly, blah, blah, blah, therefore God exists.
+You know, it all seems silly, and all that, but there's an insight there, which is: _blind selective evolutionary processes *do* approximate what we call intelligence_.

 And if there is such a thing as collective intelligence, it's not some hive mind, not this kind of Borg of consciousness, or human brains wired together (not